How To Install Git on Ubuntu 18.04

-To verify the installation type the following command which will print the Git version:
+Verify the installation by typing the following command which will print the Git version:

 git version 2.17.1

 Installing Git from the Source

-Another option is to compile Git from source which will allow you to install the latest Git version and to customize the build options, but you will not able be to maintain your Git installation through the
+Another option is to compile Git from the source which will allow you to install the latest Git version and to customize the build options, but you will not able be to maintain your Git installation through the

 apt package manager.

 First, you need to install the dependencies necessary to build Git on your Ubuntu system:

 sudo apt update sudo apt install make libssl-dev libghc-zlib-dev libcurl4-gnutls-dev libexpat1-dev gettext unzip

 Once the installation is completed open your browser, visit the Git project’s mirror on GitHub and copy the latest release link URL that ends in

 At the time of writing this article, the latest stable Git version is